dfinity/portal/docs/developer-docs/gas-cost.md

 * System API calls are just like normal function calls from the WebAssembly stand point.
 The number of instructions each call takes depends on the work done.
 :::

-The pricing for HTTPS outcalls is calculated in a slightly different way as the prices for other resources: The feature has a quadratic component in its implementation, which is reflected through the formula `(3M +60K*n)*n` for the base fee and `400*n` each request byte and `900*n` for each response byte.
+The pricing for HTTPS outcalls is calculated in a slightly different way as the prices for other resources: The feature has a quadratic component in its implementation, which is reflected through the formula `(3,000,000 + 60,000 * n) * n` for the base fee and `400 * n` each request byte and `800 * n` for each response byte.
 Those formulas have been used in the table to obtain the concrete values for subnets of sizes 13 and 34.

 The USD cost for transactions below is based on the above cycle costs.
 1 XDR is equal to 1 Trillion cycles.
 As of November 23, 2022, the exchange rate for 1 XDR = $1.308860, which is used on this page.
 The exchange rate for USD/XDR may vary and it will impact the conversion rate.
 You can view XDR exchange rates [here](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).